 Enrichment classes are offered to the lower school students on a weekly basis.
-K-4 through 5th grade attend Physical Education two times per week; while Spanish, music, computer, and library are offered once per week.
-The Enrichment’s are a fun time for students to get out of the classroom and express their creativeness and learn and enjoy new skills.
+K-3 through 5th grade attend Physical Education two times per week; while Spanish, music, computer, and library are offered once per week.
+The Enrichment’s are a fun time for students to get out of the classroom and express their creativeness and learn new skills.

 The curriculum is a fun interactive way for children of all ages and skill levels to learn through the use of visual and auditory tools.
-The multi-sensory presentation encourages and promotes the students interests in learning proper pronunciation of vocabulary, frequently used questions and answers, songs, conversation skits and practical grammar concepts.
+The multi-sensory presentation encourages and promotes the students interests in learning proper pronunciation of vocabulary.
+It helps them with frequently used questions, songs, conversation skits and practical grammar concepts.

 In the lower school computer classes, grades K-4 and K-5 begin learning the basics in computer orientation, double clicking icons, and navigating the mouse.
 This is just the beginning for these young students.
 First graders begin to explore a little deeper.
 They enjoy using graphic programs like Kid Pix and navigating the Internet.
 In the second grade, students learn how to format documents in Microsoft Office Word.
 They also begin learning the basics of keyboarding.
 Third graders expand on their knowledge of using Microsoft Office Word as they us the program Rapid Typing to improve keyboarding.
 They also start learning how to use the Internet for research.
 After obtaining information, they learn how to put together a basic PowerPoint presentation.
 Fourth grade students work on speed and accuracy in keyboarding.
 Hand placement is very important.
 They also continue learning how to format documents in Microsoft Office Word, put together and present in depth PowerPoint presentations, as well as navigate various websites for information.
 The students in the 5th grade continue learning in more detail how to format complex documents that include clip art, graphs, and tables.
 They are pushed to increase speed in accurancy using the Rapid Typing program.
 Students compile data from Internet sources and learn to create time-lines, papers, and PowerPoint presentations.
 When students graduate from lower school to middle school, they are fully prepared for the technological advances that might come their way.